scuzzydude/asimov/asimov.md

 And these geniuses, will be the foundation of The Foundation.
 This is why I can pledge not to touch the private stake in the development of this system.

-I do not have much capital I can invest in this venture, but I have something greater that I can stake.
+I do not have much capital I can commit to this venture, but I have something greater that I can stake.
 It's greater than any property value that Elon Musk or Bill Gates can contribute.
 I'm not the first.
 Thomas Jefferson changed the world with it.
 Jay-Z built an empire with it.

 The pen is mightier than the sword.
 The pen is mightier than any property wealth.
 I'm going to write about my heroes and invite all who share my passions to share their memories in the format of their choosing.
 What we choose to remember is how we measure our heroes.
 Billionaires just have property wealth.
 I have all the value of history behind me.